 Another day, another hack … another reason to buy cybersecurity stocks.

 I’ve been saying that for a few years now, and over the past three years, cybersecurity stocks have indeed roared higher.
-The First Trust Cybersecurity ETF (NASDAQ:CIBR) is up over 65% over the past three years.
-The S&P 500 is up just 38% over that same stretch.
+The First Trust Cybersecurity ETF (NASDAQ:CIBR) is up over 43% over the past three years.

-Why the huge out-performance in cybersecurity stocks?
+Why the strong performance by cybersecurity stocks?
 Because — drawing back to the opening statement — data hacks have simply kept happening … all the time … everywhere.

 As these hacks have kept happening, enterprises have increasingly doubled down on cybersecurity solutions, spending an arm and a leg on cybersecurity to make sure they protect customer info and data, which, for what it’s worth, is an increasingly valuable asset in today’s data economy.

 As such, the saying still rings true today.
 Another day, another hack, another reason to buy cybersecurity stocks.
 So long as this saying remains true, cybersecurity companies will stay in rally mode.

 With that in mind, let’s take a look at four cybersecurity stocks to buy to play this secular growth trend.

 At the top of this list of cybersecurity stocks to buy, we have global cybersecurity leader, Palo Alto Networks (NASDAQ:PANW).